 The last thing you want is for an excited and motivated parent to be turned off because they weren’t offered the chance to help.

-This is an exciting initiative!
+A Parent Ambassador Program is an exciting initiative!
 One that gives parents the chance to help their school and share something they are passionate about.
 It deserves a lively and impactful start.

 Your best ambassadors are informed and excited.